Service Learning FAQ

 How many hours do I need to complete?

-Every student needs to complete 20 hours of Service Learning for the 2024-25 school year.
+Students need to complete 20 hours of Service Learning each school year.
 Most students complete all 20 hours at an outside agency, which we call Service in Solidarity.
-Sometimes students who volunteer significant amounts of time to help the school are awarded 5 hours for Service in Support.
+Sometimes students who volunteer significant amounts of time to help the school are awarded up to 5 hours for Service in Support.
 This means they only need to complete at least 15 hours of Service in Solidarity at an outside agency.

 Where can I serve?

-You can serve at any non-profit agency that meets the criteria for direct service.
-We ask that all our students’ service involve direct interaction with people.
-For example if you are working at a school, you should be tutoring and working directly with the children, not filing papers or grading.
+Students must serve with nonprofit agencies that meets the criteria.
+We ask that service performed is with direct interaction with people.
+For example, if you are working at a school, you should be tutoring and working directly with the children, not filing papers or grading.
 If you are working at a hospital, you should be directly interacting with the patients, not doing janitorial work or food prep.
-And if you are volunteering with a sports team, you should be coaching, not score-keeping or working in the snack stand.
+If you are volunteering with a sports team, you should be coaching, not score-keeping or working in the snack stand.

 What is the thematic requirement for Juniors & Seniors?

-Juniors & Seniors must serve a marginalized community so that they are challenged to explore new ways to serve and are able to connect their work to the religious studies curriculum.
+Juniors & Seniors must provide direct serve to marginalized communities so that they are challenged to explore new ways to serve and are able to connect their work to the religious studies curriculum.
 The term marginalized refers to those who live on the margins of our society and are often underserved.
 This group includes persons who are disadvantaged by poverty, disabled persons, elderly persons, and persons in hospice care.
 If you have questions about whether your agency fits the theme please ask your religion teacher or stop by Campus Ministry to talk to the Service and Justice coordinator.

 Can I work at multiple agencies?

-No, in order to complete the minimum requirement of 20 hours, you must serve at one agency.
-This is to encourage you to build relationships at your chosen agency and to demonstrate loyalty to their cause.
+You need to complete a minimum requirement of 20 hours at one agency.
+This is to encourage students to build relationships at their chosen agency and to demonstrate loyalty to a cause.
 Once you have completed your 20 required hours you are more than welcome to continue serving at other agencies!

 When can I start my service?

-Service hours for each school year can begin June 1.
+Service hours for each school year begins on June 1.
 The service requirement can begin and be completed during the summer.

 How do I log my hours?